simonZhou86/simonZhou86.github.io/_pages/about.md

 ## News
-- (Mar.
-2024), I offically graduated at the University of Toronto
 - (Feb.
 2024), One paper submitted to MIDL 2024
 - (Jan.
-2024), I compeleted my Master of Science in CS degree at the University of Toronto
+2024), I compeleted my Master of Science in Computer Science degree at the University of Toronto
 - (Jan.
-2024), I started to be a TA for CSC413, Neural Networks and Deep Learning at the University of Toronto
+2024), I started to be a TA for CSC413H1, Neural Networks and Deep Learning at the University of Toronto
-- (Nov.
+- (Oct.
 2023), One paper submitted to Computers in Biology and Medicine
 - (Jul.
 2023), I received the Ontario Graduate Scholarship (OGS) at the University of Toronto DCS
 - (Jun.
 2023), I served as a Reviewer for DGM4MICCAI Workshop @ MICCAI Conference 2023
 - (Oct.
 2022), I received Mergelas Family Graduate Student Award from the Temerty Faculty of Medicine, University of Toronto